protontypes/open-source-in-environmental-sustainability/_sources/index.md

 ## How to Contribute

 More than ever, free and open source projects are enabling citizens, scientists, developers, civil society, industry and government to mitigate climate change.
-Funders also have the opportunity to play an active role in promoting a larger, more systematic shift towards open, community-driven infrastructure at the institutional level.
 We want to hear from you if you:

+- Like to participate in future studies of this form.
 - Have experience developing, supporting or systematically using open source software for sustainability applications.
 - Want to contribute to OpenSustain.tech by identifying new and missing projects.
 - Have experience visualising or processing data with Python and know how to integrate such data into a new website.